peteroupc/peteroupc.github.io/randomfunc.md

 As used in this document, a random number generator&mdash;
 - seeks to generate independent and identically distributed numbers that seem to occur by chance (though the numbers need not be uniformly distributed or approximately so),
 - can seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs), or merely seek to generate number sequences likely to pass statistical tests of randomness,
-- can be initialized automatically before use, or can be initialized with an application specified "seed",
+- can be initialized automatically before use, or can be initialized with an application specified "seed", and
 - can use a deterministic algorithm, or primarily rely on one or more nondeterministic sources for random number generation.

 The methods presented on this page apply to all those kinds of RNGs unless otherwise noted.
 Moreover, recommendations on which RNGs are suitable for which applications are generally outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).